Follow @NEIUbiology on Instagram.

 Research Interests

 My research interests center around the evolution of animal coloration and the impact of color on animal physiology and senescence.
 My lab addresses questions like "What is the function of coloration?", "What are the non-signaling roles of pigments?" and "What explains the diversity of color in a particular animal group?"
-I also am an advocate for long-term field research projects.
+I also am an advocate for long-term field research projects, science communication, and combing art and science.

 Education